chef-boneyard/chef-web-docs-2016/chef_master/source/upgrade_server.rst

 * `Standalone <http://docs.chef.io/upgrade_server.html#standalone>`__
 * `High availability <http://docs.chef.io/upgrade_server.html#high-availability>`__

-The steps for both scenarios are similar to an upgrade from |chef server oec|.
-See the appropriate section below and follow the same steps.

 Standalone
 -----------------------------------------------------
 This section describes the upgrade process for a standalone configuration.
 The upgrade process will require downtime equal to the amount of time it takes to stop the machine, run |debian dpkg| or |rpm|, and then upgrade the machine.